ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 ### Counterfactual interventions, no covariates, with the Gauss.

-Conceptually, `\(\tau_\text{ATE}\)` is the same for Bayesians as it is for frequentists, in that
+Conceptually, our primary estimand `\(\tau_\text{ATE}\)` is the same for Bayesians as it is for frequentists, in that

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0) = \mathbb E (y_i^1) - \mathbb E (y_i^0).$$`

-So all the equations we learned about in the last couple posts still apply.
+So all the equations we learned about in the last couple posts remain valid.
 However, applied Bayesian inference via MCMC methods adds a new procedural complication for the `\(\mathbb E (y_i^1 - y_i^0)\)` method.
 If you let `\(j\)` stand for a given MCMC draw, we end up computing

 `$$\tau_{\text{ATE}_j} = \mathbb E_j (y_{ij}^1 - y_{ij}^0), \ \text{for}\ j = 1, \dots, J,$$`

 which in words means we compute the familiar `\(\mathbb E (y_i^1 - y_i^0)\)` for each of the `\(J\)` MCMC draws.
 This returns a `\(J\)`-row vector for the `\(\tau_\text{ATE}\)` distribution, which we can then summarize the same as we would any other dimension of the posterior distribution.
 You’ll see.
 Anyway, the workflow in this section will follow the same basic order we used in the [second post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/#causal-inference).
+Let’s get to work!

 #### Compute `\(\mathbb E (y_i^1) - \mathbb E (y_i^0)\)` from `fit1`.

 Before we go into full computation mode, we might want to streamline some of our summarizing code with a custom function.
 Many of the functions from the **brms** package summarize the posterior draws in terms of their mean, standard deviation, and percentile-based 95% intervals.
-Those are common Bayesian analogues to the frequentist point estimate, standard error, and 95% confidence intervals, respectively.
+Those, recall, are common Bayesian analogues to the frequentist point estimate, standard error, and 95% confidence intervals, respectively.
 Here we’ll make a custom function that will compute those summary statistics for all vectors in a data frame.

 ``` r
 brms_summary <- function(x) {